jen6one9/that-team-profile-generator/README.md

 Step 4.
 Complete all prompts

 Step 5.
-Navigate to your README.md and preview your file by right clicking on the README.md and selecting Open Preview.
+Navigate to your web browser and view your dynamically generated page

 # Demo
-Play this demo to see how the app functions [Click here](https://drive.google.com/file/d/1_xUb0MZ_cAgjMrP5Y49RvdLIMPCJ-cpW/view?usp=sharing).
+Play this demo to see how the app functions [Click here](https://drive.google.com/filxxxxxxxxxxxxxxxxxxxxxxxxxxx.